You are here

 Music signal analysis

-The goal of this research is the automatic extraction of relevant cues from audio streams, to enable effective solutions of music information retrieval.
-This is a field on which there was an increasing interest during the last years, not only at scientific level (see for instance, the apps that were realized by Shazam and SoundHound).
+The goal of this research was the automatic extraction of relevant cues from audio streams, to enable effective solutions of music information retrieval.
+This is a field on which there was an increasing interest in the years 2005-2015, not only at scientific level (see for instance, the apps that were realized by Shazam and SoundHound).

 Between 2008 and 2012, state-of-the-art solutions were realized for beat tracking and automatic chord detection tasks.
-In the latter case, during the last four years the participations to international MIREX evaluation campaigns always ranked our technology in one of the first two positions.
+In the latter case, during the last six years the participation to international MIREX evaluation campaigns always ranked our technology in one of the first two positions.
 More details on those activities can be found here.
-During 2013, we started to address the automatic analysis of singing voice.
-The final goal is to develop in a few years a first complete system for cover song identification and, in general, for an aimed automatic access to music chunks extracted from a very large database of songs.

 From 2013 to 2016, we have also worked on automatic analysis of singing voice.